getify/Functional-Light-JS/ch2.md

 So what's any of this got to do with FP?

 In math, a function always takes input(s), and always gives an output.
-Those inputs and outputs are often interpreted as parts of coordinates to be graphed.
+A term you'll often hear around FP is "morphism"; this is a fancy way of describing a set of values that maps to another set of values, like the inputs of a function related to the outputs of that function.

-In our programs, however, we can define functions with all sorts of input(s) and output(s), and they need not have any relationship to a curve on a graph.
+In algebraic math, those inputs and outputs are often interpreted as parts of coordinates to be graphed.
+In our programs, however, we can define functions with all sorts of input(s) and output(s), and they need not have any relationship to a visually plotted curve on a graph.

 ### Function vs Procedure